jsoref/thorium/api/docs/src/users/searching_results.md

 ##### Why does it take some time for tool results to become searchable?

-It can take some time (usually < 10 seconds) for results to be searchable in Thorium because they are indexed asynchronusly.
+It can take some time (usually < 10 seconds) for results to be searchable in Thorium because they are indexed asynchronously.
 Thorium has a component called the search-streamer that is responsible for tailing recent results and streaming then into Elastic Search.